CSS is not loaded, skipping JS styling functions for best readability.

 B. General Fund: The General Fund finances all District programs and consists of the 4 accounts described below.
 Funds can move as needed among these accounts.

-i) Operating Account – This is the approved Annual Budget, which represents the day-to-day planned operations of the District.
+i) Operating Account – This is the approved Annual Budget, which represents the day-to- day planned operations of the District.
 The balance will fluctuate throughout the budget year; but at each year’s end, the account should retain sufficient funds for operating the first two months of the following year until new tax revenue is received to sustain operating expenses.

-ii) Short-Term Operating Reserve – The District will maintain an account balance for fiscal cash liquidity purposes that will provide for sufficient cash flow to operate the District for 3 months.
+ii) Short-Term Operating Reserve – The District will maintain an account balance for fiscal cash liquidity purposes that will provide for sufficient cash flow to operate the District for three months.
 This reserve balance shall be at least 25% of the current year’s budget.
 This reserve account incorporates the 3% of fiscal year budget required by TABOR as emergency reserve.

 C. Debt Service Fund: In the event that the District assumes voter-approved debt for capital construction, this fund would be restricted to that purpose.

-2. District Strategic Financial Plan
+2. District Strategic Financial Forecast

 3. Annual Budget